If your kids haven’t mastered everything you or your curriculum set out for the year, should you have them repeat the grade?

 Meet them where they are academically, so they’ll learn with less boredom.
 Seek out resources and strategies used for gifted students if you need to make more adjustments for your child who is advanced and showing signs of giftedness.
 Seek out alternative educational experiences and provide a rich learning environment if you decide to delay academics in some areas.

-Some considerations to keep in mind
+Some considerations about grade levels to keep in mind

 - Remember that socially, your kiddo may not be as advanced as they are academically.
 Also, some advanced or gifted kids struggle socially no matter what age they are grouped with and tend to do better in clusters of families with children of many ages and kind adults who treat each person respectfully regardless of age.